-Resume By Ring (ATX power supply only)
+Resume By Ring

-- Enabled Enables the Modem Ring-on feature.
+Enabled Enables the Modem Ring-on feature.
 This allows your system to power on to respond to incoming calls.
-Make sure JP2 is set according to the COM port where your modem is connected. - Disabled Disables the Modem Ring-on feature.
+Make sure to select an IRQ channel for the external modem in the "Modem Use IRQ" field and set JP11according to the COM port where your modem is connected.

+Disabled Disables the Modem Ring-on feature.
 Your system will not respond to incoming calls.

-Resume By Alarm (ATX power supply only)
+Resume By Alarm

-- Enabled When Enabled, you can set the day and time you would like your system to wake up. - Disabled Disables the automatic wake up function. (default)
+Enabled When Enabled, you can set the date and time you would like the Soft Power Down (Soft-Off) PC to wake up.
+"Date (of Month) Alarm" and "Time (hh:mm:ss) Alarm" will appear right below this field.

+Disabled Disables the automatic wake up function. (default)